 Reasons for deforestation

-Every country has its own reasons for deforestation, Brazil, which is home to the Amazon rainforest, is cutting trees to clear pastureland for cattle.
-In Indonesia, which is home to the world’s third-largest tropical rainforest, after Brazil and the Democratic Republic of Congo, the trees are being cut down to make way for palm trees.
-In Nigeria, the trees are cut to make charcoal, which it exports all over the world.
+Every country has its reasons for deforestation; Brazil, home to the Amazon rainforest, is cutting trees to clear pastureland for cattle.
+In Indonesia, home to the world’s third-largest tropical rainforest, after Brazil and the Democratic Republic of Congo, the trees are being cut down to make way for palm trees.
+In Nigeria, the trees are cut to make charcoal, which it exports worldwide.

-So essentially, there is no one explanation for cutting trees, countries and regions either do it for their domestic purposes or for economic benefits from global consumption.
+So essentially, there is no one explanation for cutting trees; countries and regions either do it for domestic purposes or for economic benefits from global consumption.
 Let us look at the reasons for deforestation.

-Food Agriculture: Growing food crops remains one of the biggest reasons for deforestation.
-As per a remote sensing survey conducted by the Food and Agricultural Organization (FAO) of the United Nation in 2020, agriculture accounts for 88 percent of global deforestation.
+Food Agriculture: Growing crops remains one of the biggest reasons for deforestation.
+As per a remote sensing survey conducted by the Food and Agricultural Organization (FAO) of the United Nations in 2020, agriculture accounts for 88 percent of global deforestation.

-Animal Agriculture: The food that is grown as part of agriculture, the majority of that goes to feed animals that are part of the meat and dairy industries.
-In addition, huge portions of land are required for animal grazing and providing them a habitat, which further leads to deforestation.
+Animal Agriculture: The food is grown as part of agriculture, most of which goes to feed animals in the meat and dairy industries.
+In addition, vast portions of land are required for animal grazing, providing them a habitat, further leading to deforestation.

-Palm Oil Industry: Palm oil is a widely used vegetable oil in many of our consumer products, and is extracted from Palm Trees.
-The major cultivators of this crop are Indonesia and Malaysia, where large swathes of rainforest are cut to make way for Palm Trees.
+Palm Oil Industry: Palm oil is a widely used vegetable oil in many of our consumer products and is extracted from Palm Trees.
+The primary cultivators of this crop are Indonesia and Malaysia, where large swathes of rainforest are cut to make way for Palm Trees.

 Urbanization: With the rising population and increasing trend of people moving from villages to cities, there is an increasing need for housing and other infrastructure activities, which leads to deforestation.
-As per UN, approximately 70 percent of the world’s population is expected to live in cities by 2050, posing a huge risk to our forest land.
+Building roads, airports, railways, and ports can lead to massive deforestation.
+As per the UN, approximately 70 percent of the world’s population is expected to live in cities by 2050, posing a considerable risk to our forest land.

-Mining Industry: Mining is the process to extract precious metals and gemstones such as diamonds which are found underneath the Earth’s surface.
-When humans are able to estimate these precious reserves lying under woodland, these forests are cleared to establish the mines and construct infrastructure for transportation and logistics.
+Mining Industry: Mining extracts precious metals and gemstones, such as diamonds, underneath the Earth’s surface.
+When humans can estimate these precious reserves lying under woodland, these forests are cleared to establish the mines and construct infrastructure for transportation and logistics.

 Forest Fires: While most forest fires are natural, the frequency of fires has considerably increased due to global warming and rising temperatures.
-Forest fires not only cause deforestation, but the burning of trees releases the stored carbon dioxide back into the atmosphere, which further aggravates the environment.
+Forest fires cause deforestation, and the burning of trees releases the stored carbon dioxide back into the atmosphere, further aggravating the environment.

-Paper Industry: Paper and pulp industry is one of the largest sectors which uses trees as raw materials and therefore one of the biggest reasons for deforestation.
-Millions of coniferous and deciduous trees are cut daily to make paper for our daily use.
-As per estimatesan equivalent of 27,000 trees is used every day just for the supply of toilet paper around the world.
+Paper Industry: The paper and pulp industry is one of the largest sectors which uses trees as raw materials and, therefore, one of the biggest reasons for deforestation.
+Millions of coniferous and deciduous trees are cut daily to make paper for daily use.
+As per estimates, an equivalent of 27,000 trees is used daily to supply toilet paper worldwide.

 Consequences of deforestation